 Everything to do with your work and communication is managed in Karbon, and every work item, tasks, email and notes can be assigned to different team members.
 Your To-do list is the place where you can keep track of absolutely everything—big and small—that is your responsibility.

 Make it easier to manage your To-do list by following these steps and ensuring you are only viewing items that are ready for you to work on right now.

 Step 1.
 Update your Global Automators so that the default status is Ready To Start for newly assigned emails, notes, work items that reach their start date, and work items that have had their first task checked off.

 Step 2.
 In your To-do list, add a status filter, and choose to only show items that are In Progress

 Using Client Request auto-reminders, your can avoid your team needing to spend time chasing clients for information.

 A limit is applied to the number of reminders that will auto-send for a single Client Task.
 After the fifth reminder to your client, they will stop (this is to avoid your emails to clients being flagged by SPAM filters).

 So, you need an easy way to identify when this happens, so you can re-send them if necessary.

 Step 3.
 Create and save a customized dashboard in your Kanban work view that sorts all work items by status (you can apply additional filters if it makes sense).
-You will quickly see any work items with the Re-send Client Tasks, and manage those accordingly.
+You will quickly see any work items with the Re-send Client Requests, and manage those accordingly.

 These are just a handful of ways you can use Automators to save time, ensure Karbon is always an accurate reflection of where your workflow is up to, and keep everyone on the same page.